shrikant-stu/simple-verilog-verilog/README.md

 You can download and unpiz this repository by click the green button on this reposity, somewhere on the right side of your screen.

 Go to your work directory/folder where you want your first verilog project to be stored.
-If you have not created one, I suggest a relatable name like X:\verilog_projects\buffer\
+If you have not created one, I suggest a relatable name like X:\verilog_projects\

 # READ BELOW AFTER YOU DOWNLOAD AND UNZIP THIS REPOSITORY: